apadbidri/ml-classification-f1/README.md

 # ML Classification: Optimizing F1 Score in R

-This project involves building a binary classification model using synthetic data to predict a 0/1 outcome.
-The model was evaluated based on its **F1 score**, and implemented using R.
+This project involves building a binary classification model using synthetic data to predict a 0/1 outcome in R.

 > **Note:** The original dataset used in this project is not included due to academic integrity policies.
-Only simulated or placeholder data is used in this public repository.

 ---